 The UMass Lowell Core includes requirements designed to familiarize students with multiple perspectives regarding diverse areas of knowledge and modes of inquiry outside of their major discipline.
 Students gain insights into these perspectives by taking courses outside of their major discipline.
 No more than two Breadth of Knowledge courses can be taken with the same prefix.
 The Core Curriculum courses may be taken in any sequence.
+Refer to the Core Curriculum policy for further details.
 You should meet with your faculty advisor to determine how you will meet the Core Curriculum requirements.
 See Breadth of Knowledge for more information.

 Essential Learning Outcomes

 The UMass Lowell Core also requires students to complete seven Essential Learning Outcomes which are designed to provide students with opportunities to practice these essential intellectual skills in a way that is tailored for and relevant to each major.
+Refer to the Core Curriculum policy for further details.
 You should meet with your faculty advisor to determine how you will meet the Essential Learning Outcomes requirements.
 See Essential Learning Outcomes for more information.

 Diversity and Cultural Awareness (DCA) is fulfilled for History majors by taking HIST.1050, HIST.1080, HIST.1110 or HIST.1120, which are also required classes for the major.
 Additional History classes approved for the DCA requirement are done according to the discretion of individual professors.